find_package(ROOT) makes the following variables available:

 To ensure compatibility between ROOT’s C++ interpreter, Cling, and compiled code, your application must be compiled with the same C++ standard with which ROOT was compiled.

-The C++ standard used for ROOT appears for example among the flags listed by
+The C++ standard used to build ROOT is available via the ROOT_CXX_STANDARD variable and appears also among the flags listed by

 Adding additional libraries to